 Second, I’m invested in the efforts to rehabilitate the work of women thinkers of the early modern period — some of whom you may have heard of, others of whom you may have not.
-I am the PI on a SSHRC Partnership Development Grant to establish New Narratives in the History of Philosophy that include many of these women.
-The grant period runs from 2015-2018, and we will be building research networks by supporting a series of workshops and conferences, the development of a new anthology of early modern philosophy (Broadview, forthcoming), and hopefully, creating a new digital collection, among other activities.
+I was the PI on a SSHRC Partnership Development Grant to establish New Narratives in the History of Philosophy that include many of these women.
+The grant period ran from 2015-2019, and we started to build research networks by supporting a series of workshops and conferences, the development of a new anthology of early modern philosophy (Broadview, forthcoming), and creating a new digital collection, among other activities.
 Click on the link to find out what we are up to.

 My translation of the whole of the correspondence between Princess Elisabeth of Bohemia and Descartes is available from the University of Chicago Press, Other Voice in Early Modern Europe Series.

 The volume I co-edited with Martin Pickave — Emotion and Cognitive Life in Medieval and Early Modern Philosophy — was published by Oxford University Press in 2012.